vivekraman111/cowin/README.md

 1. The csv file can be imported into a spreadsheet for analysis.

 # Notes
-1. Error handling and re-try to be added
+1. Error handling and re-try to be added.
+The observed errors have been listed below
+ - Bad Gateway
+ - "result": {"message": "Endpoint request timed out"}
 1. Convert shell script to node js that will read the list of distrcts from districts.js.
 This shell script is automatically created by a spreadsheet.